 Cyril Connolly Collection, Edmund Wilson Collection, Walt Whitman, Factory House Library, V.S.
 Naipaul.

-Arkansas Basin Development Association, Helen Rushmore, Tulsa Race Riot of 1921, Bob McCormack photographic archive and camera collection, Robert and Paula McSpadden Love, Bjarne Holm photographic archive, Woody Guthrie manuscripts, Alexandre Hogue, Welch Family Foundation collection.
+Arkansas Basin Development Association, Helen Rushmore, Tulsa Race Riot of 1921, Bob McCormack photographic archive and camera collection, Robert and Paula McSpadden Love collection, Woody Guthrie manuscripts, the art of Alexandre Hogue.